THE ROYAL PRIESTHOOD

 The thousand-year Kingdom Age is the third thousand-year period, the “third day.”

-After two days will he revive us: in the third day he will raise us up, and we shall live in his sight.
+After two days [2000 years] He will revive us; on the third day He will raise us up, that we may live in His sight.
 (Hosea 6:2)

 At the end of the thousand years the nations, having been governed by the saints throughout the Kingdom Age, will be seduced by Satan and will revolt against the saints.
 Fire will come down from the heaven and consume them.

-And they went up on the breadth of the earth, and compassed the camp of the saints about, and the beloved city: and fire came down from God out of heaven, and devoured them.
+They went up on the breadth of the earth and surrounded the camp [fortress] of the saints and the beloved city.
+And fire came down from God out of heaven and devoured them.
 (Revelation 20:9)

 Christ now appears on His great White Throne.
 The earth and the heaven flee from His Presence.
 All the dead will be raised and stand before that throne.
 How this will be possible we do not know since there will no earth or sky.
 But we know that Enoch, Elijah, and the Lord Jesus are in the spirit realm today in their bodies, and so what is possible in the spirit realm is not known to us at this time.